paulgreg/repaircafesite/README.md

 A MariaDB database via docker is used for developpement.

-A `reset.sh` script deletes db volume, recreate migration, superuser and runserver.
+For development, a `reset.sh` script deletes db volume, recreate migration, superuser and runserver.

-## for production

- - update database password
- - update `SECRET_KEY` in settings.py
- - remove `DEBUG` flag in settings.py